genderkit/genderkit/_resources/gender-services.md

 *British citizens* are able to access the NHS and HSC gender services for *free*.
 If you are not a British citizen, you may still be able to access these services for free, and more details can be found on the [Immigration page]({% link _resources/immigration.md %}).

-Patients applying to Tavistock GIDS from Wales will need to ask their GP to apply for funding from their local CCG.
+Patients in Wales being referred to gender services for children and young people will need to ask their GP to apply for funding from their local Health Board.

 You may be able to get help with the cost of travelling to attending appointments at NHS or HSC gender services.
 Further information about travel costs can be found: